jhomlala/betterplayer/README.md

 There are 3 majors parameters here: title - name of the resource, shown in first line author - author of the resource, shown in second line imageUrl - image of the resource (optional).
-Can be both link to external image or internal file.
+Can be both link to external image or internal file activityName - name of activity used to open application back on notification click; used only for Activity

 If showNotification is set as true and no title and author is provided, then empty notification will be displayed.